SachinShekhar/cdk-global-cloud/examples/multi-region-serverless/README.md

-# Multi-region Serverless Infrastructure with API Gateway, AWS Lambda & DynamoDB Global Tables
+# Multi-region Serverless Infrastructure with AWS Lambda & DynamoDB Global Tables

 This example illustrates use of `cdk-global-cloud` to implement a global serverless infrastructure.